Home » Uncategorized

 However, more is lost during roasting than just caffeine.
 The result is that not only is there less caffeine in the dark roasted seed, but there is less mass in the dark roasted seed.
 This means that it takes more dark roasted seeds to match the weight of a few medium or light roasted seeds.
 The net result is that dark roasted coffee when brewed by weight (the correct method, and the method used by specialty coffee retail shops nation wide) will yield a cup containing more caffeine.

-The Takeaway: If you are brewing coffee at home using a scoop(brew by volume), then the odds are good that there is less caffeine in your dark roast coffee, but if you brew by weight or if you go out for coffee, then dark roasted coffee will contain more caffeine.
+If you are brewing coffee at home using a scoop(brew by volume), then the odds are good that there is less caffeine in your dark roast coffee, but if you brew by weight or if you go out for coffee, then dark roasted coffee will contain more caffeine.